Anatomy of the Perfect Landing Page

 Since we’re on the topic of copy, its important to remember that the people that visit your landing page will most likely skip your copy.
 It doesn’t mean they aren’t interested but its mainly because they already heard what you had to say from the PPC ad or email they already clicked.
 Basically your prospect made a decision to proceed to learn more about what you are offering.
 Instead of filling your landing page with long lines of text, use a headline and a couple of bullet points to drive the message home.

 Once the prospect decides to fill out the form, it would be nice if you didn’t ask them for too much information.
 Keep the form short so the prospect doesn’t feel overwhelmed or intimidated about having to fill out too much information.
-In most cases, obtaining a name, email, and phone number should be sufficient.
+In most cases, obtaining a name, email, and phone number.